Tom Watson, Baron Watson of Wyre Forest: Deputy Leader of the Labour Party

 On 8 May 2015, the day after the Labour Party lost the general election, Watson announced his intention to stand in the ensuing deputy leadership election, becoming the first to declare.
 Watson was nominated by 59 Members of Parliament, more than any other candidate, and quickly emerged as the front runner.
 On 12 September he was elected as Deputy Leader of the Labour Party with 198,962 votes or 50.7% in the third round, including second preference votes from those who voted for other candidates.
 He was also appointed Chair of the Labour Party and Shadow Minister for the Cabinet Office by new Labour leader Jeremy Corbyn.
 In 2019 after he stood down both as an MP and as Deputy Leader he said he had voted for Owen Smith in the 2016 Leadership election.

-Watson is Vice Chair of Trade Union Friends of Israel (TUFI).
+Watson was the Vice Chair of Trade Union Friends of Israel (TUFI) as of 2015.

 In December 2015, Watson spoke about Labour members who took part in a vigil against proposed UK airstrikes on Syria outside the office of Stella Creasy MP, saying that "if there were Labour party members on that [anti-war] demonstration, intimidating staff members of an MP like that, then I think they should be removed from the party."
 His spokesman later said that Watson was unaware that the office was empty at the time.

-In October 2016, Watson abstained, along with 100 other Labour MPs who abstained on or voted against the Labour Party's unsuccessful motion to withdraw UK support from the Saudi Arabian-led intervention in Yemen.
+In October 2016, Watson abstained, along with 100 other Labour MPs who abstained on or voted against the Labour Party's unsuccessful motion to withdraw UK support from the Saudi Arabian–led intervention in Yemen.
 The Saudi Arabian-led intervention in Yemen had led to thousands of civilian casualties.

 Watson announced in October 2017 that he had gone on hunger strike, in support of two Guantánamo Bay detainees also on hunger strike, after the US government changed its policy on prisoners who refuse food; they will not be fed at all, instead of being force fed.